-- Cadets are normally placed on academic probation at the end of a semester if they meet any of the following criteria: - a.
+- 1. Cadets are normally placed on Academic Intervention status if they meet any of the following criteria: - a.
+Midterm Grade Point Average (MTGPA) of 1.5 or lower - A significant event or events which leads to a reduction in course load for the semester - c.
+Cadets may also be placed on Academic Intervention status for other reasons by the Dean of Academics or the Associate Dean for Academic Affairs in consultation a cadet's Academic Advisor, GOLD team, and/or (intended) major Department Head. - 2.
+Cadets are normally placed on academic probation at the end of a semester if they meet any of the following criteria: - a.
 Term Grade Point Average (TGPA) of less than 2.00 - b.
 Cumulative Grade Point Average (CGPA) of less than 2.00 - c.
 Grade Point average in required upper division courses in the major of less than 2.00 - d.
-Two Fs in one semester or a total of 3 Fs accumulated overall - 2.
-Cadets may also be placed on academic probation by the Dean of Academics in consultation with the Academic Review Board, Academic Advisors and Department Heads for other reasons. - 3.
-Any 4/c cadet who receives three Fs in the fall semester will be referred to the Superintendent with a recommendation for disenrollment. - 4.
+Two Fs in one semester or a total of 3 Fs accumulated overall - 3.
+Cadets may also be placed on academic probation by the Dean of Academics in consultation with the Academic Review Board, the Associate Dean of Academic Affairs, Academic Advisors and Department Heads for other reasons. - 4.
+Any 4/c cadet who receives three Fs in the fall semester will be referred to the Superintendent with a recommendation

+- for disenrollment. - 5.
 Any cadet who accumulates a total of four or more Fs will be referred to the Superintendent with a recommendation for disenrollment.